Film noir: Outside the United States

 Scholar Andrew Spicer argues that British film noir evidences a greater debt to French poetic realism than to the expressionistic American mode of noir.
 Examples of British noir (sometimes described as "Brit noir") from the classic period include Brighton Rock (1947), directed by John Boulting; They Made Me a Fugitive (1947), directed by Alberto Cavalcanti; The October Man (1947), directed by Roy Ward Baker; The Small Back Room (1948), directed by Michael Powell and Emeric Pressburger; and Cast a Dark Shadow (1955), directed by Lewis Gilbert.
 Terence Fisher directed several low-budget thrillers in a noir mode for Hammer Film Productions, including The Last Page (a.k.a.
 Man Bait; 1952), Stolen Face (1952), and Murder by Proxy (a.k.a.
 Blackout; 1954).
 Before leaving for France, Jules Dassin had been obliged by political pressure to shoot his last English-language film of the classic noir period in Great Britain: Night and the City (1950).
 Though it was conceived in the United States and was not only directed by an American but also stars two American actors—Richard Widmark and Gene Tierney—it is technically a UK production, financed by 20th Century-Fox's British subsidiary.
 The most famous of classic British noirs is director Carol Reed's The Third Man (1949), from a screenplay by Graham Greene.
 Set in Vienna immediately after World War II, it also stars two American actors, Joseph Cotten and Orson Welles, who had appeared together in Citizen Kane.

 Elsewhere, Italian director Luchino Visconti adapted Cain's The Postman Always Rings Twice as Ossessione (1943), regarded both as one of the great noirs and a seminal film in the development of neorealism.
 (This was not even the first screen version of Cain's novel, having been preceded by the French Le Dernier Tournant in 1939.)
 In Japan, the celebrated Akira Kurosawa directed several films recognizable as film noirs, including Drunken Angel (1948), Stray Dog (1949), The Bad Sleep Well (1960), and High and Low (1963).
 Spanish author Mercedes Formica's novel La ciudad perdida (The Lost City) was adapted into film in 1955.

 Among the first major neo-noir films—the term often applied to films that consciously refer back to the classic noir tradition—was the French Tirez sur le pianiste (1960), directed by François Truffaut from a novel by one of the gloomiest of American noir fiction writers, David Goodis.
 Noir crime films and melodramas have been produced in many countries in the post-classic area.
-Some of these are quintessentially self-aware neo-noirs—for example, Il Conformista (1969; Italy), Der Amerikanische Freund (1977; Germany), The Element of Crime (1984; Denmark), and El Aura (2005; Argentina).
+Some of these are quintessentially self-aware neo-noirs—for example, Il Conformista (1969; Italy), Der Amerikanische Freund (1977; Germany), The Fourth Man (1983; Netherlands), The Element of Crime (1984; Denmark), and El Aura (2005; Argentina).
 Others simply share narrative elements and a version of the hardboiled sensibility associated with classic noir, such as Castle of Sand (1974; Japan), Insomnia (1997; Norway), Croupier (1998; UK), and Blind Shaft (2003; China).